izica/php-collection/README.md

 ```

 ### Notice
-Every method create new collection, not mutate data;
+Every method will returns new collection, not mutated collection;

 ```php